 .
 Like Durham Cathedral, Alnwick provided a backdrop for some of the Harry Potter films.

 Alnwick's formal gardens, redeveloped in 1997–2006 at a cost of over £40 million, are also a popular visitor attraction.

 There are a cafés in the Castle and in the Gardens, where delegates will be able to have lunch.

 Vindolanda is a large Roman fort, just to the south of the Wall.
 As well as the fort itself (which is still an active archaeological dig), there is an impressive museum, which features a number of the so-called Vindolanda letters.
 These – written on slivers of wood-bark and preserved in Vindoland's anaerobic soil – are some of the earliest surviving handwritten letters in Britain.

-We would plan to stop off at the Wall as well (perhaps at Housesteads, if we can arrange it).
-In any case, anyone on this trip would need sturdy footwear – and NB it can be chilly on the Wall even in mid summer!
+We would plan to stop off at the Wall as well (probably at Housesteads).
+Anyone on this trip will need sturdy footwear – and NB it can be chilly on the Wall even in mid summer!

-We would perhaps combine the trip to Rievaulx with a visit to the pretty nearby town of Helmsley, with its medieval castle.
-Again, sturdy footwear is recommended, since the ruins of both Rievaulx and Helmsley can be awkward under foot.
+We will combine the trip to Rievaulx with a visit to the pretty nearby town of Helmsley, with its medieval castle.
+Again, sturdy footwear is recommended, since the ruins of both Rievaulx Abbey and Helmsley Castle can be awkward under foot.

 There will be opportunities for lunch in Helmsley.